orb-lang/helm/doc/md/helm/maestro.md

    local composed_keymap = { bindings = {}, wildcards = {} }
    local keymap_list = maestro.modeS.raga.default_keymaps
    for _, keymap in ipairs(keymap_list) do
-      local bindings = dispatchmessage(maestro, {
-         sendto = keymap.source,
+      local bindings = maestro:dispatch(Message { sendto = keymap.source,
-         property = keymap.name
+                                                  property = keymap.name })
-      })
       assert(bindings, "Failed to retrieve bindings for " ..
                keymap.source .. "." .. keymap.name)
       for key, action in pairs(bindings) do
          -- #todo assert that this is either a string or Message? if type(action) == "string" then
-            -- See :dispatch()--by leaving out .n, we cause the command to be -- executed with no arguments
+            -- See :dispatchEvent()--by leaving out .n, we cause the command -- to be executed with no arguments
-            action = { method = action }
+            -- @sam: is this a sensible use of .n? action = { method = action }
          else
             action = clone(action)